sofshant/ardalan/README.md

 TODO: <br>
  -Add a error handler<br>
- -Add a few more misc commands
+ -Add a few more misc commands<br>
+ -Add a help command :|

 To run the bot you need to download Python (preferably version 3) and the discord.py library.
 Then you just run the bot.py file.